Chaklader/mnist-digit-classifier/NOTE.md

 We can loosen these restrictions slightly.
 For example, ReLU is not differentiable at the origin.
 Others, like monotonicity, are very important and cannot be reasonably relaxed.

-## I. Introduction

 Activation functions are crucial components in neural networks, introducing non-linearity into the network's computations.
 They determine whether a neuron should be activated or not, based on the relevance of the input in the prediction process.

-## II.
-Purpose of Activation Functions
+## Purpose of Activation Functions

 1. Introduce non-linearity: Allow networks to learn complex patterns
 2. Normalize the output: Often bound the output to a specific range
 3. Enable backpropagation: Most are differentiable, allowing gradient-based optimization

-## III.
-Common Activation Functions
+## Common Activation Functions

-### A. Sigmoid Function
+### Sigmoid Function

 σ(x) = 1 / (1 + e^(-x))